aditya20t/StereotypeAsCatalystForBias/README.md

 # StereotypeAsCatalystForBias
 Dataset can also be viewed at [StereoBias](https://huggingface.co/datasets/aditya20t/StereoBias)

-This repository accompanies the paper [Stereotype Detection as a Catalyst for Enhanced Bias Detection: A Multi-Task Learning Approach](https://aclanthology.org/2025.findings-acl.889/)
+This repository accompanies the paper:

+Aditya Tomar, Rudra Murthy, and Pushpak Bhattacharyya.
+2025.
+[Stereotype Detection as a Catalyst for Enhanced Bias Detection: A Multi-Task Learning Approach](https://aclanthology.org/2025.findings-acl.889/).
+In *Findings of the Association for Computational Linguistics: ACL 2025*, pages 17304–17317, Vienna, Austria.
+Association for Computational Linguistics.

 ---
 ### Citation